Local Monodromy of 1-Dimensional p-Divisible Groups: Introduction

 \section{Introduction}

-Let $R$ be a discrete valuation ring with fraction field $K$ and residue field $k$ of characteristic $p$.
+Let $R$ be a complete discrete valuation ring whose fraction field $K$ has algebraically closed residue field $k$ of characteristic $p$.
 Let $L$ be a Galois extension of $K$.
 Then $\Gal(L/K)$ has a \emph{ramification filtration} which reflects certain arithmetic properties of $L/K$.
 If $\Gal(L/K)$ is also a $p$-adic Lie group, then $\Gal(L/K)$ also has a \emph{Lie filtration} which reflects certain analytic properties of $L/K$.
 One can ask how these two filtrations compare.
 As the Lie filtration is often more easily understood, a relation between these two filtrations gives an avenue to study certain arithmetic properties of $L/K$.

 In the case that $K$ has characteristic $0$, Serre conjectured a strong connection between the Lie and ramification filtrations \cite{Ser67}.
 This conjecture was proved by Wyman in the $\Z_p$ case \cite{Wym69}, and by Sen in the general case \cite{Sen72}.